 The Deputy Chair shall help to coordinate activities involving multiple Officers and assist the Chair in his or her responsibilities.
 In the absence of the Chair, the Deputy Chair shall act in the official capacity of the Chair and perform all duties of that office.
 The Deputy Chair shall have served at least one full-year term on the YPT-NYC Board of Directors, or have equivalent experience serving on the Board of Directors of any other YPT chapter or the YPT-International Board of Directors.

 The Content Manager shall keep full and accurate records of all business and proceedings at Chapter Board meetings.
 The Content Manager shall prepare meeting minutes, keep accurate organization records, and manage the election process.

 The Treasurer shall be responsible for the collection of dues, budget forecasting, and the safekeeping of funds, including reporting of receipts, expenditures, and balances at the request of the Chapter Board.

 PROFESSIONAL DEVELOPMENT MANAGER

-The Membership Manager utilizes the resources of YPT to manage the membership records and works to provide maximum value for all members, increase the membership of YPT-NYC, increase the visibility of YPT, explore business development opportunities and provide other services to meet the needs of the members of YPT, and support the Events and Programs Managers where necessary.
+The Membership Manager manages the membership records and works to provide maximum value for all members, increase the membership of YPT-NYC, increase the visibility of YPT, explore business development opportunities and provide other services to meet the needs of the members of YPT.

-The Events and Programs Managers are responsible for the planning and execution of all events, including event registration management, and the development of a full year schedule of engaging events, while drawing upon other board members for event ideas and logistical support.
-Events range from tours to lectures to social opportunities.
+The Events and Programs Manager is responsible for the planning and execution of all events, including registration and the development of a year-long events plan, while drawing upon other board members for event ideas and logistical support.